A Conservative Leader for Georgia

 In the Senate, Casey rapidly established himself as a capable and effective lawmaker.
-He was appointed to serve as Chairman of the Finance Committee, Vice Chairman of Science and Technology, and as a member of the Appropriations Committee and Natural Resources Committee.
+He was appointed Chairman of the Finance Committee, Vice Chairman of Science and Technology, and as a member of the Appropriations Committee and Natural Resources Committee.

 Casey’s leadership has been recognized beyond Georgia as well.
-After being named one of the 100 most influential Georgians, Casey was one of four public servants in the country to be honored by the National Alliance for Public Charter Schools with the Champion for Charters Award.
+After being named one of the 100 Most Influential Georgians, Casey was one of four public servants in the country to be honored by the National Alliance for Public Charter Schools with the Champion for Charters Award.

 During his time as Lt.
-Governor, he led the effort to cut nearly $3 billion in government spending and championed important tax cuts to help encourage business development and job creation in Georgia.
+Governor, Casey led the effort to cut nearly $3 billion in government spending and championed important tax cuts to help encourage business development and job creation in Georgia.